bootdrv/main-server/Readme.txt

 #############################################

-24. check your current location in console # 'pwd' we need start next command from catalog 'main-server'
+24. check your current location in console, run: 'pwd' for check location.Next need start command from catalog 'main-server'
 #if you have another location, need return to catalog  'main-server'.

-Soon we run the command for check docker networks!
+Soon we will run the command for check docker networks!
 # it your output may be you will need later for compare with new docker bridge network later

 25. docker network ls   # run the command and you can see current docker networks!